threedworld-mit/tdw/Documentation/lessons/vr/oculus_touch.md

 Whenever a new scene is loaded, you must call `vr.reset()` to re-initialize the VR add-on.

+## Collision detection

+*For more information regarding collision detection, [read this](../physx/collisions.md).*

+The Oculus Touch rig has a small collider at its base.
+Each palm has a Rigibody and a collider.
+The base and the palms will be detected if [collision detection is enabled](../physx/collisions.md).
+If you are using [PyImpact](../audio/py_impact.md) (see below), tapping your hands together will create a faint sound.

 ## Audio

 *For more information regarding audio in TDW, [read this](../audio/overview.md).*